KIT-MRT/arbitration_graphs/docs/tasks/3_add_more_behaviors.md

 # Eat Closest Dot

+Integrate the EatClosestDot behavior component into the arbitration graph.

 ## Context

 So far, we have not looked into a behavior component that handles the most important aspect of the game: eating dots.